Haufe-Lexware/haufe.no-frills-transformation/README.md

 * Sets the filter mode to `AND` (all filter criteria must be met)
 * Specifies a filter by using an expression which evaluates to a boolean
 * Specifies a mapping with five output fields, each with a name, max size and an expression
-* Passes on a configuration string to the `Equals` operator (see [Operator Configuration](#opconfig) for more information)
+* Passes on a configuration string to the `Equals` operator (see Wiki for more information)

-Please confer with the later sections for a more detailed specification of the options.
+Please confer with the Wiki for a more detailed specification of the options.

 ### Running the application